anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

-**1. Clone the Repository or Download .zip file to local:**
+**1. Clone the Repository**
-   - Clone the repository or locally download it with the notebooks and necessary code for the workflow.
+   - Clone the repository with the notebooks and deployment instructions using the command below:
-   - This repository should include the data preprocessing, sentiment analysis, personalization, and email template notebooks.

 ```bash
 git clone https://github.com/anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock.git
 ```